Explore Your Options for Senior Living in Ontario

-Part of my role as an Accredited Senior Agent is to help mature buyers and sellers learn more about their options when it comes to seniors housing in Ontario.
+Part of my role as an Lifestyle55+ Affiliate (formerly Accredited Senior Agent - ASA) is to help mature buyers and sellers learn more about their options regarding senior housing in Ontario.

 In the province of Ontario, there are three main types of residential care for seniors.
 They are retirement homes, long-term care homes and supportive housing.
-All three are very different and provide specific amenities and services geared towards residents.
+All three are very different and provide specific amenities and services for residents.

 Let's take a closer look at each option:

-By definition, a retirement home or retirement community is a privately-owned residence that provides accommodation for at least six seniors and makes at least two care services available, such as meals and medication administration.
-Residents enjoy flexible, independent living with minimal to moderate support and are able to fund this lifestyle on their own.
+A retirement home or retirement community is a privately-owned residence that accommodates at least six seniors and makes at least two care services available, such as meals and medication administration.
+Residents enjoy flexible, independent living with minimal to moderate support and can fund this lifestyle on their own.

 In a retirement community, the resident pays for accommodation, care and services without any subsidy from the government or organization.
-Rates vary between residences based on the accommodation and services provided, and the facilities are regulated by the Retirement Homes Regulatory Authority.
+Therefore, rates vary between residences based on the housing and services provided, and the Retirement Homes Regulatory Authority regulates the facilities.

-There is no medical benchmark for seniors wanting to live in a retirement residence.
-Many choose to transition to a retirement community as it's an ideal environment for mature residents to enjoy a wide range of amenities, services, support, social activities and more.
+There is no medical benchmark for seniors wanting to live in retirement residences.
+Many choose to transition to a retirement community as it's an ideal environment for mature residents to enjoy many amenities, services, support, social activities and more.

 Long-term care homes (commonly called "nursing homes") are designed for mature adults who require the availability of 24-hour nursing care and supervision, sometimes within a secure setting.
-In general, long-term care homes offer more personalized care and support compared to retirement communities or supportive housing.
+Long-term care homes generally offer more personalized care and support than retirement communities or supportive housing.

 Long-term care facilities are licensed by the government and receive funding from the Ministry of Health and Long-Term Care.
-Residents do pay a co-payment for their accommodation, which helps covers the cost of meals, housekeeping, laundry, maintenance and administration.
+However, residents pay a co-payment for their accommodation, which helps cover the cost of meals, housekeeping, laundry, maintenance and administration.

 Many long-term care homes have a waiting list and do require a referral.

-Supportive housing is designed for seniors who require minimal-to-moderate levels of personal care in order to live independently within an apartment-like setting.
-This type of accommodation usually consists of rental units within a building or even a small group of residences.
+Supportive housing is designed for seniors who require minimal-to-moderate levels of personal care to live independently within an apartment-like setting.
+This accommodation type usually consists of rental units within a building or even a small group of residences.

 Accommodations, on-site services, cost and the availability of geared-to-income government subsidies vary with each building.
-Similar to long-term care homes, many supportive housing options have waiting lists and also require that residents be eligible for home support services.
+Like long-term care homes, many supportive housing options have waiting lists and require residents to be eligible for home support services.

-For more information on senior living options in Ontario, please contact me, Deborah Clerk, Real Estate Sales Representative and ASA at Keller Williams Real Estate Associates, Brokerage in Mississauga, Ontario.
-As an Accredited Senior Agent, I love nothing more than working with seniors and their families by putting their needs first.
+For more information on Ontario's senior living options, please get in touch with Deborah Clerk, Real Estate Sales Representative and Lifestyle55+ Affiliate at Keller Williams Real Estate Associates, Brokerage, in Mississauga, Ontario.
+As a Lifestyle55+ Affiliate, I love working with seniors and their families by putting their needs first.